Alex1um/Red-FAlcons/README.md

 # Frontend
 Frontend is written in [*Flutter*](https://flutter.dev/)!

+The compiled *.apk* of this branch can be downloaded from the [link](https://drive.google.com/uc?id=1xDs9amIuW812AWXMFLDk0J7coWkN7_NM&export=download)

 The source code of the Android application is located in the "[quick_wallet_app](quick_wallet_app)" folder in the root of the project.

 The flutter app source code is located in the "[lib](quick_wallet_app/lib)" folder.